 Aviation Master’s Degree Requirements

-- 32 credit hours of graduate-level work (courses are only offered online)
+- 32 credit hours of graduate-level work (NOTE: All Aviation graduate courses are only offered exclusively online)

 - Graduate-level Co-Op or Internship - This experience is intended to bridge the student’s coursework experience with the profession.
 Generally, those individuals working in industry are able to use their current employment to meet internship requirements.